pinterf/TNLMeans/README.md

 - Update to be an Avisynth v2.6 interface plugin
 - x64 build
 - Linux/GCC build
+- 10-16 bit and Y, planar YUV/RGB video formats support

 see CHANGELOG.md or the documentation

 Build instructions
 ------------------
+note: plugin is pure c++, there is no SIMD code inside

 ### Windows Visual Studio MSVC

 use IDE